IWantADog/benji_record/rust/officali_document/4-Understanding_Ownership/1-What_Is_Ownership.md

 - Each value in Rust has a variable that’s called its owner.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+    > Rust calls drop automatically at the closing curly bracket.

 ## Variable Scope